-The primary goal of our 3’s Preschool class is to get children comfortable in a setting outside of their home.
-For many children this is their first group experience.
-This class emphasizes socialization, fostering friendships, experimenting with new and different materials, learning to take direction from others, differentiating from teacher-directed time and unstructured play, as well as sharing and learning together in a cooperative framework.
-Our 3's classes meet for 2 1/2 hours per session two days a week in the mornings or three days a week in the afternoons.
+The primary goal of our 3’s Preschool class is for children to become comfortable in a setting outside of their home.
+For many children, Best Beginnings is their first group experience.
+This class emphasizes socialization, fostering friendships, experimenting with new and varied materials, learning to take direction from others, differentiating from teacher-directed time and unstructured play, as well as sharing and learning together in a cooperative framework.
+Our 3's classes meet for 3 hours per session two days a week or three days a week in the mornings.
 Our teacher to student ratio is 2:14.
 Children must be 3 by August 31st and potty trained to enroll in our 3's Preschool class.
-For our Early 3's Preschool class, children must be 3 by December 31st.
 Following is a general overview of our 3’s Preschool class including academic and social goals for the children.

-Each day the teachers prepare Table Top activities that are designed to encourage children to practice their preschool readiness skills.
-These activities include color, shape, number recognition games, sequencing, matching and sorting, puzzles, and small group cooperative work.
-Attention is also given to refining a child’s pencil grasp through pencil and crayon activities and pre-writing activities.
-Art time provides children the opportunity to practice using scissors, glue and various art mediums.
-Play-Scapes activities are set up on the floor where the children socialize and learn as they play.
-During this time, children are working on skills such as spatial reasoning, role-playing, taking turns, creativity and fine motor development.
-The children are also learning to negotiate and problem solve.
+Each day the teachers prepare tabletop activities designed to encourage children to practice their preschool readiness skills.
+These activities include colors, shapes, number recognition games, sequencing, matching, and sorting, puzzles, and small group cooperative work.
+Teachers work with children on refining their pencil grasp using a variety of activities and tools in a developmentally appropriate manner. through pencil and crayon activities and pre-writing activities.
+Art time provides children the opportunity to practice using scissors, glue, and various art mediums through a variety process art activity.
+Play scene activities are set up on the floor where the children socialize and learn as they play.
+During this time, children are working on skills such as spatial reasoning, role-playing, taking turns, creativity, and fine motor development.
+The children are also learning to negotiate, and problem solve.
 They are playing with a purpose.

-Circle time is a group activity where we enjoy music, concept development (colors, shapes, counting and numbers), stories, finger plays, games and discussion on our theme or topic of the day.
-During this time children are working on listening skills, attention span, raising our hands to speak, waiting our turn, not interrupting, staying on topic, listening with understanding, following directions and contributing to group discussions.
+Circle time is a group activity where children enjoy music, concept development (colors, shapes, counting and numbers), stories, finger plays, games and discussion on our theme or topic of the day.
+During this time children are working on listening skills, attention span, raising hands to speak, waiting our turn, listening with understanding, following directions, and contributing to group discussions.

 Our day ends with a closing circle.
 This is a group activity where children can bring something from home to share.
 Sharing gives each child the opportunity to practice speaking in front of the group and those not sharing the opportunity to practice their listening skills.
 Each day ends with a closing song after which children put on their coats, gather their school bags and line up at the door to go home.